fiqi1992/FTextEditor/README.md

 # FTextEditor
-Text Editor sederhana untuk Java dan Kotlin dibuat menggunakan bahasa
+Simple Text Editor for Java and Kotlin created with Kotlin programing language

-Aplikasi ini masih sederhana dibuat menggunakan IDE IntellijIDEA
+This application is made with IDE IntellijIDEA Community Edition